dev-madepozo/C-language/concepts/4-functions.md

   - `malloc()`: Allocates dynamic memory.

   These functions are part of the C Standard Library and can be used by including the appropriate header files, such as `stdio.h`, `string.h`, `stdlib.h`, etc.

+## 10. Summary

+  Functions are a powerful feature in C programming that allow you to write modular, reusable, and organized code.
+You can create functions with or without return values, pass arguments by value or by reference, and even call functions recursively to solve problems efficiently.

+  Key points:

+  - **Function Declaration:** Declares the function's return type, name, and parameters (optional).
+  - **Function Definition:** Defines the body of the function with the actual logic.
+  - **Function Call:** Invokes the function from another part of the program.
+  - **Return Type:** Specifies the type of value returned (or void if no value is returned).
+  - **Parameter Passing:** Pass by value (copy of data) or pass by reference (pointer to data).

+## 11. References:
+- C Programming Language by Brian W. Kernighan and Dennis M. Ritchie (2nd Edition)
+- ISO/IEC 9899:2018 - The C Programming Standard